funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 The MCP protocol consists of 3 main components:
 1. **Server**: The server is responsible for executing the tools and providing the results back to the client.
 It can be any server that supports the MCP protocol.
-2. **Host**: The host is the environment where the server is running.
-It can be a local machine or a remote server.
-The host is responsible for providing the necessary resources for the server to run.
+2. **Host**: The host is the environment where your LLM is running.
+It can be a local machine or a cloud-based environment.
+The host is responsible for managing the LLM and providing it with the necessary resources to perform its tasks.
 3. **Client**: The client is responsible for sending the requests to the server and receiving the responses.
 It can be any client that supports the MCP protocol.

 ### Server Setup